bagder/daniel.haxx.se/about.md

-As my employer at the time, Mozilla engaged some people on both the American as well as the Swedish side to try to figure out what was wrong and what we could do to correct the sitution.
+As my employer at the time, Mozilla engaged some people on both the American as well as the Swedish side to try to figure out what was wrong and what we could do to correct the situation.
 Unfortunately, no one would offer any clues or information about why I was denied so that effort resulted in nothing.

 In the spring of 2018, I reapplied for ESTA, got denied and then applied for a visa instead.
-I did the final steps for that when I visted the US embassy in Stockholm Sweden for an interview on April 17, 2018.
+I did the final steps for that when I visited the US embassy in Stockholm Sweden for an interview on April 17, 2018.